MallikarjunaReddyN/copier-springboot/README.md

 - Configure below variables if **CI type** is **Azure Pipelines**:

-  - registery.username
+  - REGISTRY_USERNAME

-  - registery.password
+  - REGISTRY_PASSWORD

-  and create new service connection for sonarqube with name "sonarcloud"
+  and create new service connection for sonarqube/sonarcloud and update service connection name in azure-pipelines.yaml

 ### AKS Deployment with Github actions